coyim/coyim/THREAT_MODEL.md

    A more basic textual transcript is possible for the same entitites that can collect user communication.

-All the multi-user chat rooms share the threats.
+All the multi-user chat rooms share these threats.
 All the following chat room threats share these properties:
   - The users server
      - The users server has full access.
   - The server of a chat room